dennisppaul/umfeld-arduino/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/dennisppaul/umfeld/refs/heads/main/install.sh)"
 ```

-this script installs all required packages on macOS, Linux, or Windows ( in `MSYS2 UCRT64` ).
+this script installs all required packages on macOS, Linux, or Windows ( in `MSYS2 UCRT64`. you might need to install `curl` first for the command above to work; see system specific notes below ).

 ### 2. Download Umfeld + Examples